projectara/greybus-spec/source/index.rst

 Operations are performed over Greybus Connections.
 A connection is a communication path between two modules.
-Each end of a connection is UniPro CPort, associated with a particular interface in a Greybus module.
+Each end of a connection is
+|unipro| CPort, associated with a particular interface in a Greybus
+module.
 A connection can be established once the AP learns of the existence of a CPort in another module.
-The AP will allocate a CPort for its end of the connection, and once the UniPro network switch is configured properly the connection can be used for data transfer (and in particular, for operations).
+The AP will allocate a CPort for its end of the connection, and once the |unipro| network switch is configured properly the connection can be used for data transfer (and in particular, for operations).